 Estimate: £600 – £5,000

-Be as basic or lavish as you want.
+You can be as basic or lavish as you want here.
 Using a simple design, recycled materials and doing the work yourself will save money.
-Incorporating a kitchen, sink, fixed beds and seating fitted by conversion experts will be much more expensive.
+On the other hand, incorporating a kitchen, sink, fixed beds and seating fitted by conversion experts will be much more expensive.

-While some of these appliances can seem pricey, if you’ve got vehicle insurance with Just Kampers Insurance, you’ll save 10% on orders from Just Kampers, which can make a huge difference.
+While some of these appliances can seem pricey, if you’ve got vehicle insurance with us here at Just Kampers Insurance, you’ll save 10% on orders from Just Kampers, which can make a huge difference!

 Electrical System Costs